 Light Projections

 Use light projections to create moving patterns on the walls and floors.
 It’s a simple, tech-savvy way to keep my cats entertained chasing lights around the room.
+For safe enrichment outside, consider setting up an outdoor cat enclosure.

 Window Perches

 Install window perches to give your cats a view of the outside world.
 It’s like having their own personal TV, and they can never get enough of watching the birds.
+They might even enjoy watching the kids play outside on a new backyard tire playground.

 Puzzle Feeders